rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Sopro da Salvação]] Spell is missing a description (or more likely the description is in the wrong format)
 - [[Teia]] Spell is missing a description (or more likely the description is in the wrong format)
 - [[Thunderwave]] Spell is missing a description (or more likely the description is in the wrong format)
-- [[Área Escorregadia]] Spell is missing a description (or more likely the description is in the wrong format)